pernalin/pernalin.github.io/_posts/2015-04-18-jekyll-hyde-pagespeed-insights.md

 ---
 layout: post
-title: PageSpeed Insights Scoring for Jekyll Github Pages
+title: PageSpeed Insights for Jekyll Github Pages
 ---

 This blog is built on Jekyll/Hyde and is hosted on Github Pages.
 With the upcoming scoring change on Google Search